LizDrumm/web-sprint-challenge-advanced-css-and-intro-js/README.md

 3. How would you explain the concept of a variable to someone new to programming?

- Variables are used in JavaScript as a way to store, change and use data in code.
+ Variables are used in JavaScript as a way to name a container of information so that later you can access this information by simply calling the name of the container.

 4. What is the purpose of using functions in code?

+ Using a function allos you to repeat sections of code.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.